shreyasirc/Node-Classification-using-GNNs-GCN-GraphSAGE-on-ogbn-products/README.md

 Therefore, we need an inductive approach rather than a transductive one

-## GraphSAGE (SAmple and aggreGatE)
+## GraphSAGE (SAmple and aggreGatE) ([Paper](https://arxiv.org/abs/1706.02216))
-GraphSage is an inductive version of GCNs which implies that it does not require the whole graph structure during learning and it can generalize well to the unseen nodes.
-It is a branch of graph neural networks that learns node representations by sampling and aggregating neighbors from multiple search depths or hops.
+GraphSage is an inductive variant of GCNs, which means that it does not need to learn the entire graph structure and can generalise well to unseen nodes.
+By selecting and combining neighbours from various search depths or hops, this subset of graph neural networks learns node representations.

 ![](https://i.imgur.com/GmDwa0g.png)